PedroHenrique18/Compilers/Lab06/readme.md

 		}
 ```

-If the next character after "/" is a "*" it means it is a comment in the block, the code loops and ignores all characters up to the character sequence */
+If the next character after "/" is a "*" it means it is a comment in the block, the code goes into a loop and ignores all characters up to the string */